thomas-young-2013/hp-tuner/README.md

-## An Fast Hyperparameter Optimization Method: HOIST
+## Fast Hyperparameter Optimization Method: HOIST
 In this project, we implement a hyperparameter optimization method named HOIST

 ## Installation